chaoss/wg-evolution/focus-areas/code-development-process-quality/change-requests.md

 ## Objectives
-* Volume of changes proposed to a project.
 Change requests are a proxy for the activity in a project.
     By counting change requests in the set of repositories corresponding to a project, you can have an idea of the overall activity in changes to that project.
     Of course, this metric is not the only one that should be used to track volume of coding activity.

 ## Implementation

-**Aggregators:**
-* Count.
-Total number of change requests during the period.

-**Parameters:**
+### Filters

-* Period of time.
+* By period of time.
 Start and finish date of the period.
-Default: forever.
-    Period during which change requests are considered.

-* Criteria for source code.
-Algorithm.
-Default: all files are source code.
-    If we are focused on source code, we need a criteria for deciding whether a file is a part of the source code or not.

-### Filters
+* By source code type to apply change requests
 * By actors (submitter, reviewer, merger).
 Requires actor merging (merging ids corresponding to the same author).
 * By groups of actors (employer, gender... for each of the actors).
 Requires actor grouping, and likely, actor merging.
 * Status (open, closed)

 ### Visualizations